Pituitary adenoma

 What is a pituitary adenoma?

-Pituitary adenoma is a benign tumor.
-The pituitary is a small gland located in the Turkish saddle, which is a bony depression at the base of the skull that produces a large amount of hormones, responsible for controlling many body functions, hence it is called the "master" gland.
+A pituitary adenoma is a benign tumour that originates in the pituitary gland.
+The pituitary gland is a small gland located in the sella turcica, a bony depression at the base of the skull, and is responsible for controlling many bodily functions, hence its name as the master gland.

-From this pituitary gland, pituitary adenomas can be formed, which are relatively common (1 to 8 cases per 100,000 inhabitants) and constitute 10-15% of all intracranial tumors, having their maximum incidence in the 3rd and 4th decades of life.
+Pituitary adenomas can form from the pituitary gland, which are relatively common (1 to 8 cases per 100,000 inhabitants) and account for 10-15% of all intracranial tumours, with the highest incidence occurring in the 3rd and 4th decades of life.

 A PERSONALIZED MEDICINE